Hagoita paddles featuring big names from the Heisei Era on display in Tokyo | The Japan Times

 Medalists from Olympic Games held during the era were among the big names chosen to decorate the paddles.

-Also on display is a 2004 paddle depicting South Korean actor Bae Yong-joon, who triggered the hanryu South Korean pop culture boom in Japan after her starred in a popular television drama called “Winter Sonata.”
+Also on display is a paddle from 2004 depicting South Korean actor Bae Yong-joon, who triggered the hanryu South Korean pop culture boom in Japan after he starred in a popular television drama called “Winter Sonata.”

 A 2011 paddle features all-girl Japanese idol group AKB48, while a 2017 paddle depicts Xiang Xiang — a giant panda cub born at Ueno Zoo in the same ward that year.